VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 			os.path.isdir("renamedir")

 2. Operations on **Files**
-	- `os.path.exists(path)`: Checks if a file or directory exists at the specified path.
+	- `os.path.exists(path)`: Verifies the existence of a file or directory at the given path.

 			os.path.exists("myfile.txt")
 	- `os.listdir(path)`: Return a list of files and directories in the specified directory.